Adventures in a Messy Life

 The catfish tank.
 At HEB my kids always want to sit and gawk at the lobster tank.
 Now imagine this tank going from their eye level up to the ceiling and you’ve got the effect.
 They loved it.

-Princess is also happy because I got her a new bigger teapot, I’m happy because I’m not having to refill it as often (so big secret here, if your little girl is a tea party maniac and you’re willing to let her have a ceramic pot, head over to your local Chinese grocery store, and they have great prices on teapots galore).
+Princess is also happy because I got her a new bigger teapot, I’m happy because I’m not having to refill it as often (so big secret here, if your little girl is a tea party maniac and you’re willing to let her have a ceramic pot, head over to your local Asian grocery store, and they have great prices on teapots galore).

 Oh, and here’s my favorite photo of the whole trip: